akebu6/INTRODUCTION/README.md

 ### About Me:
 - I’m interested in Android App Development and Web Development
-- I’m currently learning Kotlin for the next six months and building projects
+- I’m currently learning Kotlin for the next six months while also building projects
-- I love writing and can you find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
+- I love writing and you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
-- In my free time I like to read novels, write poetry and fictional novels of my own as well as try to draw
+- In my free time I like to, watch anime, read novels, write poetry and fictional novels of my own as well as try to draw
-- I currently volunteer at my college's ROTARACT CLUB
+- I currently volunteer at my University's ROTARACT CLUB
-- A part of a club under Hackclub at my college
+- I'm also a part of a club under Hackclub
-- Was part of the team that organised the first code wars at college

 ### Come connect with me:
 [<img alt="linkedin" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/akebu-simasiku-24186720a/)